AlexsLemonade/2023-chop-training/instructor-notes/stacking.md

 ### Part 1: How to stack branches

 This first part of the demonstration is based around two issues:
-* Issue 1: Write a `utils.R` script with a function that, given a data frame and two numeric variables, build a regression and returns the `broom::tidy()` output
+* Issue 1: Write a `utils.R` script with a function that, given a data frame and two numeric variables, builds a regression model and returns the `broom::tidy()` output
 * Issue 2: Write a script called `model-penguins.R` that sources `utils.R`, builds a model from penguin variables, and exports results to a TSV

 * First, run `git pull` in `main` to ensure I am synced up before I start new work